desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 A section description allows to describe more in detail what a section is about.
 This can be useful to expand on the topic or motivation of a section.

 ## User Group
-A User group is a sub set of users who share the same permissions level inside a particular subspace or section.
+A User group is a set of users who share the same permissions inside a particular subspace or subspace section.

 ### Subspace ID
 The ID of the subspace where the group exists.